 It might sound simple, but by ensuring that you have an overview of all company travel requirements, you will be able to:

-With this in mind, it’s important to recognize that a change in mobility practices is coming – be clear on what you want, and make sure you have the ability to adapt as the industry evolves.
+With this in mind, it’s important to recognize that change is coming – be clear on what you want, and make sure you have the ability to adapt as the industry evolves.